Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Settings Tab (Network, Brick Daemon, Date/Time)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _red_brick_brick_settings_network:

-In the *Network* section of this tab you can configure every network related setting.
+In the *Network* section of this tab you can configure settings related to networking.

 TODO Image General subsection